SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 the result against a few outliers.
 The 25%-trimmed mean first removes the outliers of the outer 12.5% percentiles and then forms the mean.

-Magnitudes that were not computed due to missing data or low signa-to-noise ratios have a cross button rendered in their tab headers and their value is nan (not a number).
+Magnitudes that were not computed due to missing data or low signal-to-noise ratios have a cross button rendered in their tab headers and their value is nan (not a number).
 Furthermore was the status of the magnitude set to rejected.
 To manually review the waveforms and to fine tune the parameters, open the waveforms and add at least one station magnitude.
-Otherwise the rejected magnitude will be removed from the origin prio to committing it.
+Otherwise the rejected magnitude will be removed from the origin prior to committing it.

 .. _scolv-sec-magnitude-summary: